MisterNoNameLP/PleaL/README.md

 # Versioning
 Pleal uses [Semantic Versioning 2.0.0](https://semver.org/).
-With the exception of `-dev` versions, wich are indicating a development version upon the given version.
+With the exception of `-dev` versions, wich are indicating a development versions upon the given version.
 So `v1.2-dev` > `v1.2`.

 # Licensing
-PleaL is currently licsences under the MIT license.
+PleaL is currently licensed under the MIT license.
 Altough this can chage to the GPLv3 at some point.

 MIT License